Every cook needs a good old fashioned chocolate sponge pudding recipe. That's because one sponge dessert leads to another.

 Calling All Girls Magazine (Oct 1945)

-In the top illustration, Cookie demonstrates how to make this basic sponge dessert pudding flavored with cocoa powder.
+In the comic page, Cookie demonstrates how to make this basic chocolate sponge dessert pudding flavored with cocoa powder.

 Cool, beat, and add 2 beaten egg whites, folding them lightly into the mixture.
 Mold and chill.
 Serves about six.

 Especially good in winter when fresh fruits are scarce.
 Soak 1/2 pound of dried apricots overnight in 2 cups of cold water.
 Bring slowly to a boil and continue to cook slowly till tender.

 Save the juice to use instead of water and crush the fruit to a smooth pulp.
 (One good way is to use a potato ricer, or the device that purees the baby's vegetables.)

 Up the gelatin in the basic old fashioned sponge pudding recipe (above) to 1-1/2 tablespoons, and soften it in 1/2 cup of the apricot juice.
 Boil another 1/2 cup of juice with 1-1/4 cups of sugar, and use this to dissolve the gelatin.